dabeaz-course/practical-python/Notes/02_Working_with_data/02_Containers.md

 >>>
 ```

-### (b) List of Dictionaries
+### Exercise 2.5: List of Dictionaries

-Take the function you wrote in part (a) and modify to represent each stock in the portfolio with a dictionary instead of a tuple.
+Take the function you wrote in part (a) and modify to represent each
+stock in the portfolio with a dictionary instead of a tuple.
+In this
-In this dictionary use the field names of "name", "shares", and "price" to represent the different columns in the input file.
+dictionary use the field names of "name", "shares", and "price" to
+represent the different columns in the input file.

-Experiment with this new function in the same manner as you did in part (a).
+Experiment with this new function in the same manner as you did in Exercise 2.4.

 ```pycon
 >>> portfolio = read_portfolio('portfolio.csv')